Multicultural & Social Justice Education Programs

 GS Alliance is a student organization, recognized by the Student Governing Board, dedicated to the advancement of education and advocacy regarding issues of special interest to the LGBTQA community and its allies.

 KIGS is a student organization, recognized by the Activities Board at Columbia, dedicated to building community among Korean students at GS.

 Student of Color Alliance (S.O.C.A.)

 S.O.C.A. is an unrecognized student group dedicated to providing a space to discuss issues affecting GS students of color.

 Queer Health Alliance

 The Queer Health Alliance, an auxiliary group of the Premedical Association, aims to provide a community for queer and allied premedical students at Columbia where they can share experiences, discuss relevant issues (such as LGBTQ Health issues and disparities), and build a network.

 Facebook: Columbia University's Queer Health Alliance

 Social Justice Medicine (SJM)

-Social Justice Medicine, an auxiliary group of the Premedical Association , is an organization that works to establish foundational knowledge of social justice medicine among premedical students through classroom based and experiential learning opportunities.
+Social Justice Medicine, an auxiliary group of the Premedical Association , is an organization that works to establish a foundational knowledge of social justice medicine among premedical students through classroom-based and experiential learning opportunities.